By MICHAEL SCHREIBER

 Another example of modern landscape adaptations is the presence of a large ginkgo tree on the Gloria Dei grounds.
 The tree was probably planted with good intentions by the National Park Service, but ginkgos are native to China, not Pennsylvania.

 Nevertheless, it would be useful to try to recreate in the selection of plants a representation, a small glimpse, of what used to be.
-As caretakers of a National Historical Park, education in history is obviously a key part of our mission.
+For a National Historical Park, education in history is obviously a key part of the mission.
 Identifying labels might indicate, for example, which plants were used by the Lenape people or early European colonists for food, medicines, basket weaving, etc.

 A narrow ridge along the river